sonnyit/java/_posts/2016-06-16-j-reference-types.md

 public class MainClass {
     public static void main(String[] args) {
-        A a = new A();      //Strong Reference
+        A a = new A();  // Strong Reference

-        //Creating Soft Reference to A-type object to which 'a' is also pointing SoftReference<A> softA = new SoftReference<A>(a);
+        // Creating Soft Reference to A-type object to which 'a' is also pointing SoftReference<A> softA = new SoftReference<A>(a);

-        a = null;    //Now, A-type object to which 'a' is pointing earlier is eligible for garbage collection.
-But, it will be garbage collected only when JVM needs memory. a = softA.get();    //You can retrieve back the object which has been softly referenced }
+        a = null;  // Now, A-type object to which 'a' is pointing earlier is eligible for garbage collection.
+But, it will be garbage collected only when JVM needs memory.

+        a = softA.get();  // You can retrieve back the object which has been softly referenced }
 }
 ```